 The first time you launch Dashlane, you will need to set up your account.

-The first thing you will need to do is assign an email address and a Master Password to your Dashlane account.
-Remember this is your Master Password, the key to all of your passwords, so pick something strong but also one you can remember.
+Once you've clicked on Create an account, the first thing you will need to do is decide what email address to use for your account, and create your Master Password.
+Your Master Password is the key to all of your passwords, so pick something strong but also something you can remember.
+For more information, see here.

 Click the Next button at the bottom right to get started.